ardriveapp/pub-docs/docs/src/docs/misc/permasite.md

 Manifests can also be used to make reliable perma-backups.
 Many web hosts offer good daily backups and some offer reliable offsite backups as well.
 Permasites enable you to have decentralized, highly-redundant backups of your website’s content for a very low cost.

-## Example

-You can view a permasite version of this information at [permasite.arweave.dev](https://permasite.arweave.dev)